I have already posted a bit about roofers and cultural confusion over at "Season" (Topped).

 More than griping about everything, I want to point out how the cultural collision here at my house is reflective of the disconnect I experience at large with some of the political hooraw over closing our borders and supposedly protecting "American" jobs.

 As is attributed to Pericles, centuries ago, "Just because you do not take an interest in politics doesn't mean politics won't take an interest in you.".
-I will have to carefully consider how I vote in a few weeks, because who it is that next takes residence in DC will have a lot to say about immigration policies and how we treat our shared borders.

 If we are not very aware of the real consequences of immigration policies relying upon scare tactics, walled borders, and knee-jerk faux patriotism, we are liable to threaten the ability of several industries to survive.